mui/mui-x/docs/data/date-pickers/localization/localization.md

 To customize the date format used in the toolbar, you can use prop `toolbarFormat`.

-To customize day names in calendar header, you can use `headerDayFormatter` which takes as an input the short name of the day provided by the date-library and returns it's formatted version.
+To customize day names in calendar header, you can use `dayOfWeekFormatter` which takes as an input the short name of the day provided by the date-library and returns it's formatted version.
 The default formatter only keeps the first letter and capitalises it.

 In the example bellow, we add a dot at the end of each day in the calendar header, and use `eee dd MMMM` format for the toolbar.